LEARNING OBJECTIVES

 2.11 Instruments used for measurement

 The devices used for measuring quantities are called instruments.
-Those used to measure the basic quantities are given in the table 2.4 below.
+Those used to measure the basic quantities are given in Table 2.4 below.

-– Metre rule, Tape measure, Vernier calipers and
+Length– Metre rule, Tape measure, Vernier calipers, and Micrometer screw gauge

-– Electronic balance, Beam balance, Spring balance and triple balance.
+Mass– Electronic balance, Beam balance, Spring balance, and Triple balance

 Table 2.4 Instruments for measuring the basic quantities of matter